hyperlambda/hyperlambda.github.io/posts/2015-08-23-eventflow-cqrs-es-in-scala.md

 The aggregate is defined by a list of possible flows.
 Each flow sets possible commands handler, if it is available at that point, and an event handler.
 The first command handler that handles the command for the aggregate wins, and no other command handlers will be checked.
 However, when an event comes, all current event listeners will be notified.

-Having a list flows is useful when we want do describe a complex aggregate, where the handlers can fork into separate flows.
+Having a list of flows is useful when we want do describe a complex aggregate, where the handlers can fork into separate flows.
 Once a flow reaches the end of its life - by not defining a `waitFor` event listener - it is removed from the list altogether.

 ````scala
 val aggregateLogic: List[Flow[Unit]] = List(